Seeing as "Crafty" is in the name of this shop, of course I'll be posting some craft blogs!

 After letting the second side cure for 72 hours, I was done!
 I (mostly) carefully assembled the pieces (I've got a few scratches I need to touch up; oops), and we were able to use them right away.
 Some paints have a longer cure time - up to 30 days or more in some cases - so be mindful of that when looking for a paint to use, especially if you're painting bookshelves.
 Having books get stuck to still-curing paint is heart-breaking!

-I couldn't find bat knobs I liked, so I cut a modified version of my bat designs out of Siser EasyPSV Chalkboard Vinyl and placed them behind the knobs.
+I couldn't find bat knobs I liked, so I madd a modified version of my bat designs and placed them behind the knobs.
 (These decals are available for purchase here!)